-The Words and Music Songwriter Showcase, an intimate acoustic concert series hosted by Jeffrey Pepper Rodgers, is back—at a new venue, with a new format including an open-mic songwriter spotlight and a stellar lineup of regional and touring artists.
+The Words and Music Songwriter Showcase is an intimate acoustic concert series hosted by Jeffrey Pepper Rodgers, featuring a stellar lineup of regional and touring artists.

 About the venue

 Seneca Street Brew Pub, in the village of Manlius, New York, specializes in New York craft beers and local ingredients.
 The Words and Music shows are in the pub's events room (upstairs next to the retail shop), an elegant and quiet space that's ideal for an intimate acoustic concert.

 Parking is available on Seneca Street and in a small lot behind the building.
 The pub offers a small menu of finger foods.
 If you'd like more substantial fare, you are welcome to bring take-out food into the concert room (pizza, Chinese, and more is available very close by).

 Sign up to receive occasional reminders about upcoming songwriter showcases and other Words and Music news.
 Please spread the word and help us build the audience for original music in Central New York.